huggingface/lerobot/examples/4_train_policy_with_script.md

   - policy: diffusion
 ```

-So, Hydra will grab `env/pusht.yaml` and `policy/diffusion.yaml` and incorporate their configuration parameters (any configuration parameters already present in `default.yaml` are overriden).
+So, Hydra then grabs `env/pusht.yaml` and `policy/diffusion.yaml` and incorporates their configuration parameters as well (any configuration parameters already present in `default.yaml` are overriden).

-## Running the training script with our provided configurations
+Below the `defaults` section, `default.yaml` also contains regular configuration parameters.

 If you want to train Diffusion Policy with PushT, you really only need to run: